MaizNadeem/Web-Technologies/Assignment 4 - JWT Protected Route/README.md

-# GREAD READ - User Authentication
+# GREAD READ - JWT Authentication

 There is a unique implementation of Token-based authentication implemented in this project.
 Instead of storing the token on client-side, it is being retrieved from the database for more controlled access and for a specific scenario regarding "Reset Password" implementation.